-For committee clerks, the employee's work anniversary date for the purpose of annual performance reviews and step increases will be established once the following two conditions are met: the employee has been in the current position for exactly one year and the employee has successfully completed 1,040 hours exclusive of overtime hours worked.
-The employee's work anniversary date will be either the date of hire or the date the employee successfully completes 1,040 hours exclusive of overtime hours worked, whichever is later.
-Thereafter, the committee clerk is eligible for step increases annually on the employee's work anniversary date.
+For part-time or session employees, the employee's work anniversary date for the purpose of annual performance reviews and step increases will be established once the following two conditions are met: the employee has been in the current position for exactly one year and the employee has successfully completed the probationary period for that position.
+The employee's work anniversary date will be either the date of hire or the date the employee successfully completes the probationary period, whichever is later.
+Thereafter, the part-time or session employee is eligible for step increases annually on the employee's work anniversary date.

-In the event a committee clerk was governed by the 2,080 work hour requirement of the previous policy and has not yet met the 2,080 work hour requirement of the previous policy, but does meet the new requirements of this policy of one year of employment in the position and completion of the 1,040 hours exclusive of overtime hours worked, that employee's anniversary date will be established as follows for purposes of annual performance reviews and step increases: October 1, 2015 for part-time employees and the date of return from session leave for session-only employees.
+In the event a part-time or session-only employee was governed by the 2,080 work hour requirement of the previous policy and has not yet met the 2,080 work hour requirement of the previous policy, but does meet the new requirements of this policy of one year of employment in the position and completion of the employee's probationary period for the position, that employee's anniversary date will be established as follows for purposes of annual performance reviews and step increases: October 1, 2015 for part-time employees and the date of return from session leave for session-only employees.